Chicago Amputation Injury Lawyers

 - More than 50% of all individuals suffering from diabetes who have experienced a lower extremity amputation will undergo an additional amputation of the other leg in the next three years.

-Hiring a Personal Injury Attorney may be Necessary to Recover the Compensation You are Entitled to Following Catastrophic Accident
+Hiring a Chicago Personal Injury Attorney may be Necessary to Recover the Compensation You are Entitled to Following an Amputation Accident

 In addition to the physical and financial toll of the loss of a limb, victims also endure ongoing financial burdens after losing a leg, arm, hand, finger, foot, or toe.
 The patient's bills might be insurmountable, and lifetime expenses associated with their injury could place their family's future in jeopardy.